What Is a Caregiving Webinar?

 Many of the larger sources of information on the Internet are referral and placement services that have a financial interest in obtaining the personal information of caregivers and aging adults.
 Email addresses and contact information is then sold to companies who are persistent in their contact to sell services.
 These sites may overpromise and under-deliver resulting in future mistrust.

-Concerns from caregivers and aging adults are regularly expressed to Pamela about her online business following a similar format.
-Panela is not an agency who sells the services of other businesses.
-She offers her personal knowledge and expertise to help caregivers improve care situations and to avoid unexpected caregiving events that result in stress or harm.
+Concerns from caregivers and aging adults are regularly expressed to Pamela about online courses.
+Pamela’s company is not an agency that sells the services of other businesses.
+She offers personal knowledge and expertise to help caregivers improve care situations and to avoid unexpected caregiving events that result in stress or harm based on more than 20 years of professional and personal caregiving experience.

 Pamela’s Caregiving Webinars Transform Caregiving Situations